DSharpPlus/DSharpPlus/docs/articles/lavalink/intro.md

 hundreds of concurrent streams, and supports sharding.

 ## Configuring Java
 In order to run Lavalink, you must have Java 13 or greater installed.
+Certain Java versions may not be functional with Lavalink, so it is best to check the [requirements](https://github.com/Frederikam/Lavalink#requirements) before downloading.
 The latest releases can be found [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

 Make sure the location of the newest JRE's bin folder is added to your system variable's path.
 This will make the `java` command run from the latest runtime.
 You can verify that you have the right version by entering `java -version` in your command prompt or terminal.